Tackling Social Stigma Around COVID-19

 There are key ways you can help tackle social stigma.

-Do you part to support the most vulnerable, like the elderly and people with pre-existing conditions
+Do your part to support the most vulnerable, like the elderly and people with pre-existing conditions.

 Share facts and accurate information about the disease.

 Challenge myths and stereotypes.

 Choose words carefully.
 The way we communicate can affect the attitudes of others (see do’s and don’ts above).

 And finally, speak up if you hear, see, or read misinformation or harassment.